syncfusion-content/wpf-docs/wpf/Classic/GridData/Data-Presentation.md

 ### Enable/Disable Sorting

 It is possible to prevent sorting on specific grid columns or all the columns at once.
-Grid.AllowSortproperty is set to _true_ by default.
+Grid.AllowSort property is set to _true_ by default.
 Set the Grid.AllowSort property to _false_ to disable sorting on all the columns.
 To disallow sorting on a particular column, set its visibleColumn.AllowSort property to _false_.
 The following code illustrates setting these properties:

 #### Disable Sort on All Columns